kevingallagher/Major-Project-Ideas/README.md

 The app would notify users to be mindful and aware of the rubbish we tread on and pass by on our streets daily.
 Tasks can be set to daily or weekly challenges.
 The daily reminders will encourage you to do your part and pick up 1 to 5 pieces of plastic and to dispose of them correctly.
 This will lead to users collecting daily rewards and badges for consecutive streaks.
-Or you can take part in our weekly challenges.
+You can also take part in our weekly challenges.
 Try to go a full week without making any plastic waste, then share your full experience with the community!

 This app will serve as a community hub for green awareness.
 Interact and meet with fellow green doers.
 There would be community days where individuals can gather in certain places to help clean up a stream, park or beach.

 ## Pros and Cons

-**Pro**
+**Pros**

-* Community building
+* Brings people all acroos the community together for one cause.
-* Fewer plastics in our oceans
+* Fewer plastics in our oceans.
 * I believe I could create a website to promote this initiative as I have sufficient skills in HTML and CSS.
 * I would also mock up a prototype of the app using Sketch and Invision.

-**Con**
+**Cons**

 * At the moment I lack the skills to create web or iOS apps, however, I am not afraid to get stuck into some tutorials and further my skills.
 * This would require a lot of marketing and social media awareness.
 Something I would need to learn for this app to be successful.